aserav/X4-UDP-FLOODER/README.md

 ## ⚠️ Legal Disclaimer

 > This tool is intended **only for educational and authorized testing purposes**.
 Never use it on networks you do not own or have explicit permission to test.
 The developer is not responsible for any misuse or resulting consequences.

+---

+## 🌐 Recommended VPS Setup (Performance Matters)

+For best results, you should run this on a **VPS with at least 5Gbps throughput** – ideally 10Gbps – especially if you're using high thread counts or large packet sizes.

+One provider worth checking out is:

+### ✅ Cloudzy

+- Known for offering **10Gbps throughput VPS** options
+- **Cheap bandwidth** and solid price-to-performance
+- Consistently delivers high port capacity and fast CPUs
+- No affiliation — just what I personally use because it performs extremely well for network stress testing

+> 🧠 Tip: Always choose a VPS with high outbound speed, strong single-core performance, and minimal bandwidth restrictions if you want accurate flood/benchmark results.